karajones/capture/quality_control_statistics.md

 55
 ```

+## Things to consider when looking at depth

-Depth of coverage is impacted by two variables that need to be taken into account: sequencing effort and taxonomic relationship.
+Depth of coverage is impacted by three variables that need to be taken into account: sequencing effort, taxonomic relationship, and repeats.
 Sequencing effort is pretty obvious - the higher the sequencing effort, the higher the total fraction of target bases that have depth and the higher the depth at those bases.
-Taxa that are more distantly related to the species the capture kit is based on (primarily *Desmognathus fuscus* and *D. quadramaculatus*) will have higher zero coverage, where loci have no aligned reads.
+Taxa that are more distantly related to the species the capture kit is based on (primarily *Desmognathus fuscus* and *D. quadramaculatus*) will have a higher number of sites with zero coverage, where loci have no aligned reads.
 This results in a smaller total fraction of target bases covered, regardless of sequencing effort.
 Here is an example of two taxa at two levels of coverage:

 <img src="https://github.com/karajones/tutorials/blob/master/images/depth_by_taxon.png" width="600">

+Determining whether a locus is part of a repeating element or transposon based on depth alone is a bit difficult.
+There are plenty of guides out there that say to just look at, say, average depth and sites with twice (or three times, etc.) are suspect.
+The logic makes sense intuitively.
+If baits are capturing from two or more different regions in the genome, those reads will map back to a single locus, producing a locus with twice the depth (or three times or four times, depending on how many different places the sequence shows up.
+But real data lacks a clear step effect where one locus has regions with depth *x*-times what is found at another locus.
+This is compounded by the fact that depth tends to be highest in the center of a locus, where more reads overlap, and wane toward the edges.

+Long story short, I haven't found a method that is foolproof for dealing with depth.
+Using a cut-off like the 95% cumulative coverage above makes sense to me as an alternative to just eyeballing a graph of coverage.
+Other aspects of quality control will catch baits mapping to multiple areas, such as removing reads that map to multiple loci and sites with more than two alleles at a single position.